emilkarlen/exactly/README.rst

 The test case is executed in a sandbox, as usual.
 And all phases are executed, not just the "act" phase.
+But the outcome of tha "assert" phase is ignored.

 Keeping the sandbox directory for later inspection
 --------------------------------------------------